creative-dan/Calculator-Java/README.md

 # Calculator-Java
-Basic Calculator with square and sqrt() functionalty
+Calculator with square, square root, exponent and mortgage functionality